 He subsequently moved back to Scotland and returned to Allan McDougall Solicitors working at a branch office in Midlothian.
 Working in a high street office he was involved in a wide range of litigation, with a particular focus on matrimonial and child contact disputes.

 Gordon has represented clients in a variety of forums, including the Employment Tribunal, Sheriff Courts, the Court of Session, the UK Supreme Court, and the Standards Commission for Scotland.

 In the Employment Tribunal he has litigated claims for unfair dismissal, disability discrimination, breach of contract, trade union dismissal and detriment, and interim relief.

-In the Sheriff Court and Court of Session he has pursued personal injury claims, mainly for trade union members, with a particular specialism in industrial disease claims.
+In the Sheriff Court, All-Scotland Sheriff Personal Injury Court and Court of Session he has pursued personal injury claims, mainly for trade union members, with a particular specialism in industrial disease claims.
 He has also pursued and defended divorce and child contact proceedings in the Sheriff Court, as well as presenting various statutory applications, including applications under the Adults with Incapacity Act.